followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Query/3 Methods/max().md

 ===================================================================

 <!--shortDescription-->
-Finds the item with the maximum value in the [Query](/Documentation/ApiReference/Data_Layer/Query/).
+Finds a data item with the maximum value.
+Takes effect only if data is a numeric array.
 <!--/shortDescription-->

 <!--returnType-->Promise<Number, Date><!--/returnType-->